lemieux-lab/BamQuery/docs/source/examples.rst

 	    └── normal_mode_count_norm_info.xlsx

+.. _biotype_classification:

 **biotype_classification**
 --------------------------

 .. _Ensembl: https://m.ensembl.org/info/genome/genebuild/biotypes.html

 .. note::
-	The biotype annotation is derived from the intersection of the peptide positions with the genomic and ERE annotations.
+	The biotype annotation is derived from the intersection of the peptide genomic locations with Ensembl and ERE annotations.
 For more information see :ref:`biotypes`.

-	From the genomic annotations, 3 levels of biotypes are reported : gene level, transcript level and genomic position level.
+	From Ensembl annotations, 3 levels of biotypes are reported : gene level, transcript level and genomic position level.

-	At the gene level, the biotype assigned to the location is given by the biotype type of the gene in the genomic annotations of `Ensembl`_, for instance:
+	At the genetic level, the biotype assigned to the genomic location is given by the biotype of the gene in `Ensembl`_ that overlaps with the location, for instance:
 		* protein_coding,
 		* lincRNA,
 		* intergenic...

-	At the transcript level, the biotype assigned to the location is given by the biotype type of the transcript in the genomic annotations of `Ensembl`_, for instance:
+	At the transcript level, the biotype assigned to the genomic location is given by the biotype of the transcript in `Ensembl`_ that overlaps with the location, for instance:
 		* protein_coding,
 		* processed_transcript, TEC, etc...

-	At the genomic position level, the biotype assigned to the location is given by the overlapping region between the peptide and the transcript annotated in `Ensembl`_, for instance:
+	At the genomic position level, the biotype assigned to the genomic location is given by the exact location where the peptide is located in the transcript in `Ensembl`_, for example:
 		* In_frame,
 		* junctions,
 		* introns,
 		* 3'UTR, etc...

-	As for the ERE annotations, 3 levels of biotypes as reported:  name, class and family of the ERE instersecting a location.
+	As for the ERE annotations, 3 levels of biotypes are reported: name, class and family of the ERE overlapping at the genomic location.

 	.. thumbnail:: _images/genomic_ere_annotation.png